 - otherwise must be recorded if purchased with university funds or if running on a university-owned computer

 |cornell.edu||is a second-level domain name|

 |project.bigred.cornell.edu||is a fourth-level or four-part domain name|

 A top-level domain name is never used by itself.
 It is always combined with at least a second-level domain name.

 The second-level domain name "cornell.edu" is owned and managed by Cornell University.
 No one outside Cornell can assign domain names in the cornell.edu hierarchy.
 Cornell's domain name manager can assign names within the cornell.edu hierarchy without consulting any outside authority.

-Each college, school, administrative department, or other unit has its own third-level domain name, such as arts.cornell.edu.
-The unit may make its own rules for assigning four-part domain names, such as www.arts.cornell.edu, within the unit's third-level domain.
+Each college, school, and administrative unit has an approved third-part domain name, such as arts.cornell.edu.
+The unit may make its own rules for assigning four-part domain names, such as www.arts.cornell.edu, within the unit's three-part domain.